bennettparsons/jazz-bot/implementation.md

 ### but what's the SIMPLEST approach we can start with?

-#### A string of eighth notes

-Fix rhythm: only produce eighth notes, no rests.
-Write a continuous melody that seeks to maintain the following attributes (or equivalently, minimize penalties): 1) plays chord tones 2) roughly scalar (not large intervallic leaps) 3) smooth contour (rising and falling)
+Let's first solve the following simple subproblem: compose a melody over one measure (one chord).
+Use just eighth notes, no rests.
+Write a continuous melody that seeks to maintain the following attributes (or equivalently, minimize penalties): 1) plays chord tones 2) roughly scalar (not large intervallic leaps) 3) smooth contour (rising and falling).
+But how?

-Step 1: do this anyway we can!

-Step 2: do this in a way that can scale to using any number of selective heuristics

-Step 3: if not done by now, try to frame this as an RL/MDP problem
+#### Straight up Qlearning

+Model off Berekely pacman qlearning setup, and try to write smart reward functions.
+A state is just a single eighth note.
+Use dynamic programming.

+* Reward functions take in only current state and next state

+#### Probabilistic: build as we go

+Somehow easier solution (smaller complexity).
+Choose start state (may be fixed by hierarchy/Black Box).
+Using reward functions, calculate soft max policy for next states to transition to.
+Sample from this distribution.
+Repeat, except at each step, leverage entire past.
+Once we reach the end of the measure, just return what we have.

+* Reward functions take in current state and entire past

+##### Advantages (vs. RL)

+* can condition on entire past
+* faster
+* more probabilistic - higher variance

+##### Disadvantages

+* not "complete"; doesn't find optimal solution according to our reward functions
+* this actually might be good though, since we know we cannot perfectly capture the notion of "good" music with our handmade rewards

+#### Local Search

+Use the solution return by the probabilistic approach as the input to a local search problem.
+Engineer smart neighbor function.
+Can use straight hill climbing, beam search or simulated annealing.
+Could even imagine applying a genetic algorithm with a smart cross-over function

+* reward functions act on entire realization of melody (for the measure)

+##### Advantages (vs. probabilitic)

+* pretty much strictly better, since it starts with that solution
+* the real win is that it is more natural to define reward functions that act on entire realization of a melody.
+Two notes don't really mean anything by themselves.
+But with 8 whole eighth notes, you can start to extract some more meaningful musical qualities.

+## Feature Evaluation Functions

+Here we discuss ways to implement some of the feature functions we allude to in `ideas.md`.
+One simple way of aggregating feature functions would be to carry around a weighting of states

+### Tonality

+On the simplest blues form, we just use dominant chords.
+Check out [this](https://www.jazzadvice.com/v7-to-i-10-options-for-expanding-your-dominant-7th-vocabulary/) site for ideas on how to weight specific

 ## Output to MIDI?